DaveSeidel/music-tools/csound-cvtools/README.md

 On the ES-8, we have the ability to send DC voltages that range from -10V to 10V (20V peak to peak).
 From the Csound perspective, these correspond to output values of -1 to 1 (or, more safely, -0.99999 to 0.99999).
 A Csound output unit of 0.1 corresponds to 1V.

-However, for typical CV usage, it's more useful to stay with the range -5V to 5V (bipolar) or 0V to 5V (unipolar).
+However, for typical non-pitch CV usage, it's more useful to stay with the range -5V to 5V (bipolar) or 0V to 5V (unipolar).
 These ranges correspond to Csound outputs of -0.5 to 0.5, or 0 to 0.5.
+Pitch voltages may cover a wider ranger, depending on the device(s) to which you intend to send the pitch.

 The demo program (`cvt-demo.csd`), when used to produce a sound file, will show the shapes of the emitted signals when viewed in an audio editor such as Audacity.

 Dave Seidel, mysterybear.net
- - 11/29/2020 (initial version)
+ - 11/29/2020 - initial version
- - 12/6/2020 (latest update)
+ - 12/6/2020 - first update
+ - 12/21/2020 - v1.0

 ## UDOs